The Politics of Health Care and the 2024 Election

 Copy link to Health Care and the 2024 Election

-The 2024 election presents the unusual occurrence of two candidates – current president Joe Biden and former president Donald Trump – who have already served in the White House and have detailed records for comparison, as explained in this JAMA column.
+The 2024 election presents the unusual occurrence of two candidates – current vice president Kamala Harris and former president Donald Trump – who have already served in the White House and have detailed records for comparison, as explained in this JAMA column.
+With President Joe Biden dropping out of the campaign, Harris inherits the record of the current administration, but has also begun to lay out an agenda of her own.

 The Affordable Care Act (Obamacare)